The watch on the right is our Fractal Emergence.

 The Quartz Crisis

-The first quartz watch, released in 1969, was the Seiko Astron:
+The first quartz watch, released in 1969, was the Seiko Astron (price equivalent to a mid-sized car):

-Quartz watches became so popular in just over a decade that from the 1980’s there were more quartz watches than mechanical ones.
+Quartz watches became increasingly popular as their price decreased.
+From the 1980’s there were more quartz watches than mechanical ones.

 The Quartz Crisis, also known as the Quartz Revolution, was a transformative period in the watchmaking industry that unfolded during the latter half of the 20th century.
 It was marked by the widespread adoption of quartz crystal technology, a shift that fundamentally altered the landscape of timekeeping and posed a significant challenge to traditional mechanical watches.

 The origins of the Quartz Crisis can be traced back to the development of the quartz crystal resonator in the late 1920s.
-However, it wasn’t until the 1960s and 1970s that this technology became commercially viable for wristwatches.
+However, it wasn’t until the 1970s that this technology became commercially viable for low-cost wristwatches.
 The introduction of the Seiko Astron in 1969, the world’s first quartz wristwatch, marked a pivotal moment.
-The Astron boasted unprecedented accuracy, deviating only a few seconds per month, a stark contrast to the mechanical watches that typically deviated several seconds per day.
+The Astron boasted unprecedented accuracy, deviating only a few seconds per month, a stark contrast to the mechanical watches that typically deviated several seconds per day, but was expensive.

 The quartz crystal, when subjected to an electric current, vibrates at a precise frequency, serving as an accurate timekeeping regulator.
 This breakthrough in technology allowed for the creation of electronic quartz movements that were not only more accurate but also more cost-effective to produce than traditional mechanical movements.